Louisa-Mcintosh/Sequence-analysis/README.md

 clustalo -i sequences.fasta --guidetree-out=tree.dnd
 ```

-This will output a Newick format guide tree (`tree.dnd`), which can be visualized.
+This will output a Newick format guide tree (`tree.dnd`), which can be visualised.

 Step 4: Visualising the Tree